coleslaw-org/coleslaw/docs/hacking.md

    do not currently error.
 They just wind up returning whitespace.
    When the theme compiles, we should alert the user to any obvious issues with it.
+3. Trying to load content from the bare repo instead of the clone. i.e. Specifying the `:repo` in .coleslawrc as the bare repo.
+   The README should clarify this point and the need for posts to be ".post" files.
+4. `:staging-dir`, `:repo`, `:deploy-dir` should all have trailing slashes.
+This is a subtle, unenforced issue not mentioned in documentation.
+This is exactly the sort of thing the next release should strive to fix.
+(Also, `:repo` can probably be deprecated...)

 ### Scripting Conveniences/Basic Install